Gabro/CodePills/source/_posts/2012-12-17-haskell-data-constraints.markdown

 {% codeblock lang:haskell %}
 data UnionFindElement valueType where
-  	RootElement 	  :: (Eq valueType, Show valueType) => valueType -> UnionFindElement valueType ElementWithParent :: (Eq valueType, Show valueType) => valueType -> valueType -> UnionFindElement valueType deriving instance Eq (UnionFindElement valueType) deriving instance Show (UnionFindElement valueType)
+  	RootElement 	  :: (Eq valueType, Show valueType) => valueType -> UnionFindElement valueType ElementWithParent :: (Eq valueType, Show valueType) => valueType -> UnionFindElement valueType -> UnionFindElement valueType deriving instance Eq (UnionFindElement valueType) deriving instance Show (UnionFindElement valueType)
 {% endcodeblock %}

-As already anticipated with this new syntax we are allowed to specify the constructor signature.
+As already anticipated, with this new syntax we are allowed to specify the constructor signature.
 Therefore we are putting a couple of constraints (`Eq` and `Show`) on valueType.
 After that we want to make our new data type an instance of `Eq` and `Show`, but it turns out that we cannot use the 'normal' syntax for deriving, since the instance declaration would have a non-standard context.
 Fortunately Haskell comes with a mechanisms called **stand-alone deriving declaration** which allows us to specify the instance derivation separately from the data type definition (if you want to know more about it, [the doc](http://www.haskell.org/ghc/docs/6.12.2/html/users_guide/deriving.html) is there waiting for you).

 So we made it!
 We can now write any signature using our newly defined `UnionFindElement` and the compiler will know that its type parameter will be an instance of `Eq`, allowing us to perform (dis)equality operations on it!